-This is course is in high demand so it is advantageous to have a digital SLR camera by course confirmation day.
+This is course is in high demand so it is advantageous to have a personal laptop by course confirmation day.

 Teacher in chargeMs Read

 Level 3 Visual Arts Photography course.
 Creates strong pathways for a career in the Creative or Service industries or to tertiary study.